 Her overbearing actions flips the arrogant rule-breaking tailgater switch in me, and I slow down.
-The ATM may not have a speed limit, but I have 2 kids with an extraordinarily strong sense of justice so I split the checks between my kids, which is only fair but means we have to go through the deposit cycle twice.
+The ATM may not have a speed limit, but I have two kids with an extraordinarily strong sense of justice so I split the checks between my kids, which is only fair but means we have to go through the deposit cycle twice.

 I know if I make eye contact, I will begin to apologize for being a mom with checks, for being there first, for being fair, for being slow, for defending my personal space, for screwing with her.
-Instead, I latch on to my annoyance at her disrespect for the sacred ATM bubble and tell my children loudly: You’re doing great guys!
+Instead, I latch on to my annoyance at her disrespect for the sacred bubble and tell my children loudly: You’re doing great guys!
 You are so helpful.
 Oh sweetie, it’s not your turn yet.
 We have to practice patience.

-Shockingly, my extolling to my children to practice patience does not encourage her to stop examining the pores on my neck.
+Shockingly, extolling to my children to practice patience does not encourage her to stop examining the pores on my neck.
 I am out of tricks until the ATM machine comes to my rescue by refusing to deposit or return my last check.
-Seconds become minutes as I talk my bubble-supporting comrade into giving me back my check.
+Seconds become minutes as I talk my bubble-supporting ATM comrade into giving me back my check.
 When the ATM finally returns the check, I attempt to deposit it ONE MORE TIME.